Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Abstract

 \section{Abstract}

-We study critical Fermi surfaces in generic dimensions arising from coupling finite-density fermions with transverse gauge fields, by applying the dimensional regularization scheme developed in \emph{Phys.
-Rev. B 92, 035141 (2015)}.
-We consider the cases of $U(1)$ and $U(1)\times U(1)$ transverse gauge couplings, and extract the nature of the renormalization group flow (RG) fixed points as well as the critical scalings.
-Our analysis allows us to treat a critical Fermi surface of a generic dimension $m$ perturbatively in an expansion parameter $\epsilon =(2-m) / (m+1)\,.$ One of our key results is that either $m>1$, or inclusion of higher-loop corrections, does not alter the existence of an RG flow fixed line for the $U(1)\times U(1)$ theories, which was identified earlier for $m=1$ at one-loop order.
+We study critical Fermi surfaces in generic dimensions arising from coupling finite-density fermions with transverse gauge fields, by applying the dimensional regularization scheme developed previously [\emph{Phys.
+Rev. B 92, 035141 (2015)}].
+We consider the cases of $U(1)$ and $U(1)\times U(1)$ transverse gauge couplings, and extract the nature of the renormalization group (RG) flow fixed points as well as the critical scalings.
+Our analysis allows us to treat a critical Fermi surface of a generic dimension $m$ perturbatively in an expansion parameter $\epsilon =\left (2-m \right ) /\left (m+1 \right).$ One of our key results is that although the two-loop corrections do not alter the existence of an RG flow fixed line for certain $U(1)\times U(1)$ theories, which was identified earlier for $m=1$ at one-loop order, the third-order diagrams do.
+However, this fixed line feature is also obtained for $m>1$, where the answer is one-loop exact due to UV/IR mixing.